Log In | Customer Support

 Overview

-To be delivered in summer 2008, the Eurodam marks Holland America Line's next class of vessels and the largest ever constructed for the premium line.
-With an estimated all-in cost of $450 million, the new 86,000-ton Panamax Eurodam will be built at Italian shipbuilder Fincantieri's Marghera shipyard.
+Delivered in summer 2008, the Eurodam marks Holland America Line's newest class of vessels and is the largest ever constructed for the premium line.
+With an estimated all-in cost of $450 million, the new 86,000-ton Panamax Eurodam was built at Italian shipbuilder Fincantieri's Marghera shipyard.

 Public Areas